10 Underrated Graphic Design Tools in 2026 That Deserve More Attention

 3. Affinity Publisher — The InDesign Alternative No One Talks About

 Affinity Publisher is the sleeper hit of the Affinity suite.
+Made from the same designers from Canva, Affinity is a real gem.

 • StudioLink lets you edit Photo + Designer files inside Publisher